corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node-upgrade-notes.md

     name: "Upgrading Nodes to Corda Enterprise 4.6"
     parent: corda-enterprise-4-6-upgrading-menu
 tags:
+- upgrading
 - node
 - upgrade
 - notes
 title: Upgrading your node to Corda 4.6
 ---

 # Upgrading your node to Corda 4.6

 Corda releases strive to be backwards compatible, so upgrading a node is fairly straightforward and should not require changes to applications.
-It consists of the following steps:
+Upgrading from 4.x  consists of the following steps:

-* Drain the node.
+1. Drain the node.
-* Make a backup of your node directories and/or database.
+1. Make a backup of your node directories and database.
-* Update the database.
+1. Update the database (manual).
-* Replace the `corda.jar` file with the new version.
+1. Replace the `corda.jar` file with the new version.
-* Start up the node.
-(This step may incur a delay while any necessary database migrations are applied.)
+1. Update configuration.
+1. Update the database (automatic) .
+1. Start the node in the normal way.
-* Undrain the node.
-(This step re-enables processing of new inbound flows.)
+1. Undrain the node.

 {{< note >}}
 The protocol is designed to tolerate node outages.
 During the upgrade process, peers on the network will wait for your node to come back.
 {{< /note >}}

-{{< note >}}
+{{< warning >}}
-To update from Corda 3.x to 4.6, you must first upgrade to 4.x, and then upgrade to 4.6.
-We recommend you upgrade to 4.5 and then to 4.6.
+If upgrading from Corda Enterprise 3.x:
+* First ensure your node has been upgraded to the latest point release of that distribution.
+See [Upgrade a Corda 3.X Enterprise Node](../3.3/node-operations-upgrading.html#upgrading-a-corda-enterprise-node) for information on upgrading Corda 3.x versions.
+* Then, upgrade to 4.5.
+* Finally, upgrade to 4.6.
-{{< /note >}}
+{{< /warning >}}

 ## Step 1.
 Drain the node